 As you age, or as other factors influence your body, this percentage may drop to 80% of normal and so on.

-As this percentage drops you may begin to experience systems which lead you to your Doctors office (symptoms such as these in the case of low testosterone).
+As this percentage drops you may begin to experience systems that lead you to your doctor’s office (symptoms such as these in the case of low testosterone).

 So what’s the big problem?

 These symptoms will largely be ignored unless your testosterone drops to less than 10% of whatever the reference range of the lab is.

 This leaves you feeling poorly for a long period of time as this percentage of hormone function drops over time.